anoma/namada/docs/src/explore/design/ledger/governance.md

 - `content` should follow the `Anoma Improvement Proposal schema` and must be less than `max_proposal_content_size` kibibytes.
 - `author` must be a valid address on-chain

 A proposal gets accepted if, at least 2/3 of the total voting power (computed at the epoch definied in the `startEpoch` field) vote `yay`.
-If the proposal is accepted, the locked funds are returned to the address definied in the `proposal_author` field, otherwise are moved to the treasury address.
+If the proposal is accepted, the locked funds are returned to the address definied in the `proposal_author` field, otherwise are moved to the slash fund address.

 The `proposal_code` field can execute arbitrary code in the form of a wasm transaction.
 If the proposal gets accepted, the code is executed in the first block of the epoch following the `graceEpoch`.